Public space surveillance (CCTV) in Hackney

 If there are cameras that might have caught the incident

-We'll invite your solicitor or insurer to make an application and send a cheque for £25, so we can search for footage.
+We’ll invite your solicitor or insurer to make an application quoting the ERF number, and send a BACS payment for £33 (including VAT), so we can search for footage.

 If there’s footage

-We'll invite your solicitor or insurer to send a cheque for £100, so we can produce the footage with a statement and send it to them.
+We’ll invite your solicitor or insurer to send a BACS payment for £132 (including VAT).
+The ERF number must be used as a reference so we can produce the footage with a statement and send it to them.

 Why we charge